Mission: Impossible – The Final Reckoning: Box office

-Mission: Impossible – The Final Reckoning has grossed $197.4 million in the United States and Canada, and $401.4 million in other territories, for a worldwide total of $598.8 million.
+Mission: Impossible – The Final Reckoning grossed $197.4 million in the United States and Canada, and $401.4 million in other territories, for a worldwide total of $598.8 million.
+It was considered a box office disappointment, given its $300–400 million budget.

 In the United States and Canada, The Final Reckoning was released alongside Lilo & Stitch, and was initially projected to gross $80–110 million over the four-day Memorial Day weekend.
 Final Reckoning earned $24.8 million on its opening day, which included $8.3 million from Thursday night previews, setting a new opening day record for the franchise.
 The film debuted to $64 million over its standard three-day weekend and reached $79 million across the four-day Memorial Day weekend, placing second behind Lilo & Stitch.
 Despite not topping the box office on its opening weekend, a first for the franchise, not counting Mission: Impossible – Ghost Protocols limited release in IMAX and other large-format theaters in its first five days where it finished third, it contributed to the biggest Memorial Day weekend in domestic box office history, with all films combining for a record-breaking $334.5 million.
 (Note: Attributed to multiple references:) In its second weekend the film made $27.3 million (a drop of 57%), remaining in second ahead of Karate Kid: Legends.
 In its third weekend the film made $14.8 million, and it finished in third place behind Lilo & Stitch and Ballerina.

 The Final Reckoning opened in 64 markets alongside the United States and Canada, earning $127 million on its opening weekend and with its biggest numbers coming from South Korea ($12.7 million), Japan ($11 million) and the United Kingdom ($10.7 million).
 The $31 million earned from IMAX screenings was the biggest of the franchise.
-It opened in China on June 2, topping the box office with a $25.6 million gross, with $4.9 million from IMAX screenings; it is also IMAX's biggest opening weekend for a Hollywood film in China in 2025.
+It opened in China on June 2, topping the box office with a $25.6 million gross, with $4.9 million from IMAX screenings and is also IMAX's biggest opening weekend for a Hollywood film in China in 2025.